mosh666/PSmediaManager/docs/index.md

 ## Recent Updates

-- Core modules and health checks improved
+- Re-enabled storage wizard logging tests (no USB/excluded drives) and confirmed warnings instead of skipped cases
-- Documentation, README, and changelog updated
+- Logging test suite now preloads PSmm types and injects filesystem dependencies for rotation tests; coverage baseline raised to 71.02% with refreshed artifacts
-# PSmediaManager Documentation
+- README and changelog updated to capture the coverage uplift and test stabilization

 Welcome to the PSmediaManager documentation portal.
 This site expands on the high-level README by providing deep dives into architecture, configuration, development workflow, and module responsibilities.